-- Once elected, you are registered and will receive updates and invitations to attend steward training courses.
+- Once elected, you will be registered and receive updates and invitations to attend steward training courses.

 - Share what you learn with your co-workers.

-SGEU provides quality training for stewards through our Union Leadership Development courses.
-The first level (ULD 10) is a oneday introductory course to the union and steward duties.
+SGEU provides quality training for stewards through our union leadership development courses.
+The first level (LD 10) is a one-day introductory course to the union and steward duties.
 We also sponsor advanced steward training through multi-day courses.
-These assist stewards in understanding their collective agreement and their role in the workplace.
+These advanced courses assist stewards in understanding their collective agreement and their role in the workplace.
 You can attend courses without loss of pay and expenses are covered.

 Stewards can request assistance from other stewards, their bargaining committee and SGEU’s professional staff when they have questions or require direction.
 SGEU provides steward newsletters, educational materials, conferences and on-line information to assist our stewards.